 Then there’s SEA Change, which is a social enterprise accelerator.
 What does that mean?
 It means that people with fresh ideas to change the world, just starting out, can join a cohort of others trying to make a difference in the world.
 They learn business basics – interviewing & talking to potential customers, determining their mission & values, focusing on their MVP, and evaluating the tools they use to measure their impact.

-SEA Change is a twelve-week program that takes a budding social enterprise idea (anything that’s started within the last couple years), and gives it the support it needs to go forward.
+SEA Change is a twelve-week program that takes a budding social enterprise idea (anything that’s started within the last couple years) and gives it the support it needs to go forward.
+They’re a program which will your deepen your understanding of what is a social enterprise business model.
 But their first objective isn’t to make sustainable social enterprises —it’s to help you evaluate your idea more quickly and to decide whether it’s something to take forward or not.
 Their success isn’t in making enterprises successful, but rather in helping social entrepreneurs understand their viability and find their path forward quick more quickly.
 If you haven’t got a good idea, they don’t want to prop it up.
 If you’ve got a good idea, yes, they want to support you in any way they can – but they really stress the self-reliance, and help you to build the connections you need to proceed.

 With speakers from different backgrounds and conversations with those established in the area, SEA Change does a great job of furnishing young entrepreneurs with resources and insight.
 These connections direct the attention to things that will most help to get your business off the ground.